Recycling Challah Bread in Style: Mock Baba Recipe

 This past Friday I had minutes to decide if I could whip up a dessert for a little “pitzel” graduation my children, Chabad Washington Heights, were hosting first thing Sunday morning for the children in their Day Care Center and their families.

 I looked around me, and this is what I found and put together.
 Hardly a recipe, but the kind of thing that tasted and looked more glorious than the modest sum of its parts.
-It had a texture very much like a baba (after all, this dessert is yeasted), spongy and soaked, which got me and everyone very excited, except there was no dough making or rising, all aboard, end of story!
+It had a texture very much like the French baba au rum (after all, baba is yeasted), spongy and rum-soaked, which got me and everyone very excited, except there was no dough making or rising, all aboard, end of story!
 If the way the dessert disappeared was any indication, a star was born, for all kids big and small.

 Dairy-free will be perfect too.
-So here comes:
+So here comes my mock baba.

 1 medium challah bread, cut up in large chunks

 3 cups milk or dairy-free milk (soy, rice, almond, grain etc….)

 Preheat the oven to 350 degrees.